 - Practice proper hygiene by washing with soap and water any skin or wounds that may have come into contact with the ORV baits, especially if the bait was damaged.

-More information about the program can be found on the USDA webpages below.
+More information about the program can be found on the USDA web pages below.

 In order to efficiently protect the public and monitor the spread of rabies in wild populations, the translocation of all rabies vector species inside the oral vaccination baiting/surveillance zone has been terminated.
 In Tennessee and elsewhere in the U.S., the number of rabies cases in domestic animals has declined dramatically due to mandatory vaccination laws for dogs and cats.
 However, rabies among wildlife (especially skunks, bats, and raccoons) has become more prevalent.
-The higher the incidence of rabies in wildlife, the greater the risk to domestic animals who act as a buffer zone between wildlife and humans.
+The higher the incidence of rabies in wildlife, the greater the risk to domestic animals that act as a buffer zone between wildlife and humans.

 The Tennessee Wildlife Resources Agency is currently precluded by state law from undertaking any direct rabies control.
 The Tennessee Department of Health is responsible for the investigation of any potential human rabies exposure.